cysouw/diathesis/text/c09_adverbials.md

 d.
 Er schenkt sich das ('sein') Glas voll.
 :::

-A second group of verbs that allow for this object exchange are verbs that describe 'filling' some kind of canvas, i.e. writing, painting, etc. For example, the verb *malen* 'to paint' [@next a] has the role of the painting marked as an accusative object (here *Porträt* 'portrait') and the role of the canvas expressed with an *auf* prepositional phrase (here *Leinwand* 'canvas').
+A second group of verbs that allow for this object exchange are verbs that describe 'filling' some kind of canvas, i.e. writing, painting, etc. For example, the verb *malen* 'to paint' [@next a] marks the role of the painting as an accusative object (here *Porträt* 'portrait'), and the role of the canvas is expressed with an *auf* prepositional phrase (here *Leinwand* 'canvas').
 The preverbial *vollmalen* 'to paint out completely' [@next b] reverses the marking of these two roles.
 Different from the previous verb of filling a container, the prepositional phrase for the canvas in [@next a] is not obligatory.

 ::: ex
 - Ich habe ein Porträt (auf eine Leinwand) gemalt.